anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw4.md

 ### Your Task
 Get started, as usual, with the starter code on Moodle.
 Take a look through `scrabble.py`; you’re going to be adding some functionality to it in this assignment, and it will pay to know how what’s already there works.

-### scoreWord
+### score_word
-Fill in `scoreWord(word)`, which should compute the score of the `word` given to it by adding up the scores of all of the letters in it, and adding a bonus if appropriate.
-(Do not check whether `word` is actually in the dictionary in `scoreWord`.)
+Fill in `score_word(word)`, which should compute the score of the `word` given to it by adding up the scores of all of the letters in it, and adding a bonus if appropriate.
+(Do not check whether `word` is actually in the dictionary in `score_word`.)

-A great way to check if your `scoreWord` implementation is working is to start the Python shell with `python3` and then `import scrabble` and call your method on the provided examples, for example `scrabble.scoreWord("TSKTSK")` should return 14.
+A great way to check if your `score_word` implementation is working is to start the Python shell with `python3` and then `import scrabble` and call your method on the provided examples, for example `scrabble.score_word("TSKTSK")` should return 14.

 ### playable
 Fill in `playable(word, hand)`, which should return `True` if `word` can be produced solely by using the tiles in `hand`.
 (Do not check whether `word` is actually in the dictionary in `playable`.)
 *(Think through this question before you start typing!
 There are easy ways and hard ways to attack this problem.
 It’s worth thinking about how to make sure that you don’t repeat a letter more than the number of times you have that tile.)* **Hint**: if you see apparently bizarre behavior when you run your function, think about how you are changing lists when you might not mean to.
 Are you doing something that causes you trouble down the road?

-### allPlayable
+### all_playable
-Add a function `allPlayable(hand, words)` that takes a *string* `hand` and list of strings `words` and returns a list of all valid words from `words` that can be played using only the tiles from `hand`.
+Add a function `all_playable(hand, words)` that takes a *string* `hand` and list of strings `words` and returns a list of all valid words from `words` that can be played using only the tiles from `hand`.
 One suggestion for an approach to this is to implement something like the following:

 ```
 make an empty list of playable words